kailash-manasarovar/statement/docs/timeline/2024/april.md

 ![Big nose](../../content/images/fake-accounts/bignose.png)

 - They are walking slowly, I suppose they're out for a stroll on a balmy evening.
-- I pass the group just pass the crossroad with the Marquis de Campo although it's difficult to be precise on this.
+- I pass the group just after the crossroads with the Marquis de Campo, opposite Deutsche Bank,  although it's difficult to be precise on this and it could have been further back.
 - As I get to about two metres in front of the sauntering group, the small girl is told to run up beside me on the right, which she does.
-- I look down at her, she looks up, seems to get shy, smiles and runs back.
+- I look down at her; she looks up, seems to get shy, smiles and runs back.
-- While this is happening, someone is doing something on my left side which I don't notice; powder in my ear or neck, dissolving patch on some bare skin, some psychoactive substance is applied somehow.
+- While this is happening, someone is doing something on my left side which I am not aware of; powder in my ear or neck, dissolving patch on some bare skin, some psychoactive substance is applied somehow.
 - I keep walking, the gypsies behind me.
 - I'm getting close to the top of the Calle Diana where the tunnel is.
 - There is a tapas bar on the corner, Lizarran.
-- I can see a man and a girl sitting at a table outside.
+- I see a man and a girl sitting at a table outside.

 ![Lizarran](../../content/images/lizarran.jpg)

-- The man has the same build as [the trumpet teacher number two](../../crimes/protagonists/vidal-sastre.md#the-brother-or-mark-from-english-class-in-2013) and Lorraine's ex-husband.
+- The man has the same build as [trumpet teacher number two](../../crimes/protagonists/vidal-sastre.md#the-brother-or-mark-from-english-class-in-2013) and Lorraine's ex-husband.
-- He's wearing the same dirty brown leather jacket and his back is to me.
+- He's wearing the same dirty brown leather jacket he wore to class, and his back is to me.
 - Beside him is a very young blond woman.
-- I'm reminded of the [choir concert set up from December 2022](../2022/december.md#choir-concert) such as at the choir concert and other occasions.
+- He looks exactly like he did at the [choir concert set up in December 2022](../2022/december.md#choir-concert) and other occasions.
 - I immediately see the trap and decide to ignore them completely.
 - I walk past them.
-- I'm nearly at the tunnel when the drugs kick in and I start to think differently and feel spaced out.
+- I'm nearly at the tunnel when the drugs kick in and I start to think differently about everything, and feel spaced out.
-- I nearly stop and turn to look, but I don't.
+- I nearly stop and turn to look, but I don't, I keep going towards the tunnel.
-- In the tunnel, set up on the left side, is a guitarist busker.
-I leave a euro.
+- Just inside the tunnel, set up on the left side, is a guitarist busker.
+I leave him a euro.
 - I don't remember getting home.
 - The guitarist is someone I've never seen before but one of the [Spanish engineers in Bali](may.md#bali) will remind me of him.
 - From now until I leave for Madrid, I'm high a lot at home and I find myself playing along more with the online stalking such as with the [Beams account](may.md#beams), with fake accounts on [Telegram](may.md#telegramsignal) which I genuinely believe to be the trumpet teacher, and so on.